-- .1 The Contractor is required to provide all system programing including but not limited to: - .1 All system(s) configuration. - .2 All system naming conventions shall U OF G naming conventions as provided by U of G. - .3 The Contractor is required to conduct and chair pre-installation meetings as required with U OF G or their representative to identify specific requirements of the system programming. - .4 All programming or editing of the existing program in the system shall be achieved without interrupting card authentication.
+- .1 The Contractor is required to provide all system programing including but not limited to: - .1 All system(s) configuration. - .2 All system naming conventions shall follow U OF G naming conventions as provided by U of G. - .3 The Contractor is required to conduct and chair pre-installation meetings as required with U OF G ea group to identify specific requirements of the system programming. - .4 All programming or editing of the existing program in the system shall be achieved without interrupting card authentication. - .5 Physical Resources IT group shall provide temporary access to the Security Contractor on request to allow for configuration and testing of new equipment.